5 Practical Forecasting Lessons

 This separation improves both accuracy and explainability.

 In management discussions, this changes behaviour.
-Rather than debating isolated numbers, teams can discuss structural drivers and contextual adjustments.
+Rather than debating isolated numbers, teams can discuss structural drivers and contextual adjustments, and they can do this in plain English.

 Forecasting becomes analytical rather than defensive.